All Products

 Keep the current SDK version.

-Minimizes the risk of breaking changes.
+Minimizes the risk of changes.

 Signature error: SignatureDoesNotMatch

 The most common cause is using an AWS AccessKey instead of an OSS AccessKey in your code.
-AWS access credentials and OSS access credentials are two completely separate systems and cannot be used interchangeably.
-Check parameters such as aws_access_key_id and aws_secret_access_key in your code.
+AWS access credentials and OSS access credentials are two separate systems and cannot be used interchangeably.
+Check for parameters such as aws_access_key_id and aws_secret_access_key in your code.
 Make sure that you are using the AccessKey ID and AccessKey secret created in the OSS console.

 Bucket access errors

 NoSuchBucket or AccessDenied errors indicate that the specified bucket cannot be accessed.
-The most common cause is a mismatch between the Endpoint and the bucket's region.
+The most common cause is a mismatch between the endpoint and the bucket's region.

 A third cause is related to bucket naming conventions.
 OSS supports two URL styles: virtual host style (bucket-name.oss-cn-hangzhou.aliyuncs.com) and path style (oss-cn-hangzhou.aliyuncs.com/bucket-name).
-When you use the virtual host style, the bucket name must comply with DNS naming conventions and cannot contain an underscore (_).
+When you use the virtual host style, the bucket name must comply with DNS naming conventions and cannot contain underscores.
 If your bucket name contains an underscore, you must use the path style in your SDK configuration or create a new bucket with a compliant name.

 Performance optimization